aashari/rag-browser/README.md

 **A Browser Automation Tool for Humans and AI**

 `rag-browser` is a versatile tool built with [Playwright](https://playwright.dev/) that enables webpage analysis and automation.
 It operates in two modes: a **CLI mode** for direct webpage analysis and an **MCP Server mode** for integration with AI systems via the Model Context Protocol (MCP).
-Whether you're a developer exploring a webpage’s structure or an AI system executing complex browser tasks, `rag-browser` provides a robust and flexible solution.
+Whether you're a developer exploring a webpage's structure or an AI system executing complex browser tasks, `rag-browser` provides a robust and flexible solution.

-- **Version**: 1.31.0
+- **Version**: 2.0.0
 - **License**: Open-source (MIT, see [LICENSE](LICENSE))
 - **Repository**: [github.com/aashari/rag-browser](https://github.com/aashari/rag-browser)
 - **Author**: Andi Ashari